uio-bmi/IN-BIOSx000/index.md

 ## Exam

-The exam for this course will be:

--   an *individual*, home exam combined with an oral examination of the home exam time, and place to be announced.
+The exam for this course will be an *individual* home exam combined with an oral presentation of the home exam and questioning on Zoom on 26/27 November.
+Exact time to be announced.
 Students will present their work to two-three teachers, followed by some questioning (20-30 minutes in total).
 This home exam will be handed out to all participants during the last course day.
--   an oral exam on the course and curriculum, time and place to be announced

 **NOTE** Both exams have to be passed to earn study credits.